 Scotts Valley Water District’s planning for today’s and tomorrow’s water needs has led to a counter-intuitive reality: improved technologies, changed behavior on the part of customers and evolved attitudes communitywide have led to far less use of water than in the past, even though our community continues to grow.
 In fact, since the year 2000, groundwater pumping (the District’s sole source of potable water) in the Scotts Valley area has decreased 46%.

-Approximately 150 new residential water connections were added from 2013 to 2018, highlighted by the Woodside neighborhood, new homes on Blue Bonnet Lane and other developments.
-Additional demand has also come from from revitalized commercial areas, including 1440 Multiversity on Bethany Drive and Enterprise Technology Center along Santas Village Road.
+Approximately 214 new residential water connections were added in the last five years, resulting in a 4% estimated increase in demand.
+Additional demand has also come from revitalized commercial areas, including 1440 Multiversity on Bethany Drive and Enterprise Technology Center along Santas Village Road.

-During the same period of time, system demand for potable water actually dropped 22 percent, from 473 million gallons in 2013 to just 370 million gallons in 2018.
+System demand for potable water actually dropped 22% in recent years, from 473 million gallons in 2013 to just 370 million gallons in 2018.

 Of course, much of the movement toward more efficient use of water came during the historic drought.
 California experienced four consecutive years of significantly below-average precipitation, beginning in 2012 and the governor declared a drought emergency in 2014 that included water conservation regulations.